vigneshwaranr/blog_posts/2018_08_13_My_trip_to_halong_bay.md

 After this, we went back to the cruise, checked out our cabins, had buffet brunch and dropped back at the harbor.
 Then the van took us back to our hotels.

 I checked in the same hotel and rented the bike one more time.
-Tried to go to any other places but just ended up finding Indian food and then just rest and TV at the hotel.
+Tried to go to any other places but just ended up searching for Indian food and then just rest and TV at the hotel.

 ---

 ## Day 4

 Had breakfast at the hotel.
 Then had a facial at [Trendy Spa](https://www.tripadvisor.com.sg/Attraction_Review-g293924-d12925605-Reviews-Trendy_Spa_Massage-Hanoi.html), had lunch, returned the bike, checked out the hotel and used their taxi service to get back to the airport.